REVOLT N REIGN Terms & GLOSSARY

 All victory conditions are checked

-Return used IP sideways cards to straight up and down position.
+Return used IP (sideways) cards to upright position

 To remove a card from the game entirely.
-Exiled cards cannot return unless explicitly referenced.
+Exiled cards cannot return unless explicitly referenced by a card effect.

 F